pgrange/resume/resume-en.md

 Automated failure management (disk expansion, service restart, machine restart).
 Implementation of an on-call contract (just in case).

-> role-unit, bash_unit, ansible, packer, terraform, consul, nomad, vault, GCP, aeron cluster, raft
+> ansible, packer, terraform, consul, nomad, vault, GCP, aeron cluster, raft, opentimestamps

 In charge of writing and implementing the security policy for the company, the trading platform and funds management.